SpoonLabs/coming/docs/revision_classification/Design.md

 The output of `readPatterns()` will be modified a little bit by `AbstractRepairTool.getPatterns()` and then given to `PatternInstanceAnalyser` to mine the required patterns.

+### filter()
+Certain characteristics/features of search space of a repair-tool can't be specified in the .xml or the Change Pattern Specification.
+There filter function is provided to specify extra constrains over the instances mined `PatternInstanceAnalyzer` using the patterns provided by `readPatterns()` of that repair-tool.
+This means that we can allow patterns in readPatterns() to be lenient and apply stronger checks in filter to get the desired search space. `ChangePatternInstance` is a very information rich object that contains almost all the information about the AST nodes involved.

+A `ChangePatternInstance` object is input to the `filter()`.
+The object represents a change instance in code that was matched with one of the patterns specific to that repair-tool.
+If `filter()` returns false, the `ChangePatternInstance` is dropped.
+Otherwise it is passed to the output processor.

 ## Usage
 Though you need to implement `readPatterns()`, one should only use `getPatterns()` while trying to use the repair tool module.
 `RepairTools` class provides several features to use one or several repair-tools with ease.